joemk88/koreader-coverprogress/README.md

 Restart KOReader.

 > **Disable the built-in `coverimage` plugin first.** Go to **Tools → More tools → Plugin management** and untick `coverimage`.
-Both plugins write to the same default path, and leaving both enabled causes them to race — which can produce a truncated image file that renders with a grey band across the bottom.
+Both plugins write to the same default path, and leaving both enabled causes them to race.

 Then **open a book** — the settings menu is document-only and does not appear in the file browser — and go to: